ARWL2016/voting-app/README.md

 - push to github and heroku

 #### To do
-- prepare code base for AOT compilation
-- security and performance checks
+- Figure out why CSP headers are failing in prod

 #### Enhancements
 - add a loader
 - add active class to nav links
 - Make sure the error messaging is appropriate for all of the forms
-- add better validation to the username field (max length)
+- add better validation to the username field
 - debounce the search box
 - add tests
 - add logger